firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ### Consider how you alter values in WHERE clauses

-The primary index isn’t effective if Firebolt can’t determine the values in the index column.
-If the `WHERE` clause in your query contains a function that transforms the column values, Firebolt can’t use the index.
+The primary index isn’t effective if Firebolt can’t determine whether the data in the sparse index matches a predicate.
+If the `WHERE` clause in your query contains a complex expression that transforms the column values, Firebolt might not be able to use the index.
 Consider a table with the primary index definition shown below, where `playerid` is a `INTEGER` data type in a table named `players`.

 ```sql
   PRIMARY INDEX playerid
 ```

 In the example analytics query over the `players` table, Firebolt can’t use the primary index with the `WHERE` clause.
-This is because the function with `playerid` is on the left side of the comparison.
+This is because `playerid` is wrapped in a call to `UPPER` on the left side of the comparison.
 To satisfy the conditions of comparison, Firebolt must read all values of `playerid` to apply the `UPPER` function.

 ![](../../assets/images/Red_X_resized.png)